oracle-livelabs/goldengate/heatwave-postgres/setup/setup.md

 	![Copy the Private IP](./images/02-13-private-ip.png " ")

-## Task 3A: Create a bastion and session
+## Task 3A: Create a bastion and session to connect using a Database client

 > **Note:** Create a bastion and session only if your OCI GoldenGate deployment and MySQL Heatwave system are **not** located in the same region.
 If they're in the same Home region, skip to Task 3B.